 Approximately 483 AD, Daruma Tashi a prince of a warrior sect, left his home and journeyed into the mountains of China in search for enlightenment.
 It is said that Tashi used his warrior training to help him to meditate for an amazing duration of time.

 While on his quest Tashi was discovered by monks of the Shaolin (Small Forrest) Temple.
 The monks, impressed by Tashi’s focus in meditation pleaded with Daruma to teach them his ways.
 Tashi taught the monk’s a series of exercises that aimed to afford them mastery of the body, mind and soul.
-The exercises, often regarded as the 18 hands of the Lo Han, immolated the movements of nature and would evolve mimicked the instinctive movements of animals.
+The exercises, often regarded as the 18 hands of the Lo Han, also known as monk fist boxing.

 In the 8th centruy, Chinese feudal warlords invaded and occupied the Ryu Kyu Island known as Urma (Okinawa).
 They brought with them techniques of a fighting art that had developed from the 18 Hands of the Lohan, Chua’n Fa, also known as Shaolin Boxing or Shaolin Kung Fu.
 The Okinawan people had already developed a system of self-defense called Te or Hand.
 As the Chinese occupation continued, the Okinawan King, Sho Neopashi, was impressed by the discipline and character developed through this art developed by the Shaolin Temple and he ordered it to be combined with the teaching of Okinawan-Te.
 The combination of the Chinese and Okinawan system was actual beginning of Karate.